Erhesvara/Word-Counter/README.md

 ## Getting Started

 ### Prerequisites
+Ensure the following prerequisites are met before getting started:

-* Python installed on your system and IDE ready
+* Python is installed on your system
-* Any additional libraries or dependencies needed
+* An Integrated Development Environment (IDE) is set up

 ### Installation